The best lenses for the Nikon Z5 in 2025: upgrade your camera with some smart lenses

 Choosing the best lenses for the Nikon Z5 means balancing your expectations and the things you want to shoot with this camera’s affordable appeal.
 It’s one of the best Nikon cameras you can buy right now, so you need some decent glassware to go with it.

-We’ve chosen a set of lenses that we think offer great performance and versatility but at a price that reflects the Z5’s value for money.
+I’ve chosen a set of lenses that I think offer great performance and versatility but at a price that reflects the Z5’s value for money.
 Of course, you might be buying lenses for the future, ready for a potential upgrade to the Nikon Z6 II or Z7 II, so if you are ready to set your sights a bit higher, take a look at our guide to the best Nikon Z lenses.

 Rod is an independent photography journalist and editor, and a long-standing Digital Camera World contributor, having previously worked as DCW's Group Reviews Editor.
 He has used practically every interchangeable-lens camera launched in the past 20 years, from entry-level DSLRs to medium-format cameras, so he has the expertise to select the best Nikon lenses for you.